 Relevant Words of God:

 I shall never save any of those who do service for Me.
 They have no share in My kingdom.
-This is because these people only busy themselves with external matters rather than carry out My will.
+This is because these people only busy themselves with external matters rather than do My will.
 Although I am making use of them now, in reality they are the people I hate most, the people I most detest.
-Today, I love whoever can carry out My will, whoever can show consideration toward My burdens, and whoever can give their all for Me with a true heart and sincerity, and I will constantly enlighten them, not letting them get away from Me.
+Today, I love whoever can do My will, whoever can show consideration toward My burdens, and whoever can give their all for Me with a true heart and sincerity, and I will constantly enlighten them, not letting them get away from Me.
 I often say, “To those who sincerely expend for Me, I shall surely bless you greatly.”
 What does “bless” refer to?
 Do you know?
 With regard to the present work of the Holy Spirit, it indicates the burdens I give to you.
 All those who are able to carry a burden for the church, who sincerely offer themselves up for Me, their burden and their true heart are a blessing from Me.
 In addition, My revelations to them are also a blessing from Me.
 This is because those who do not now have a burden are not predestined and selected by Me; My curses have already come down upon them.

 “Five foolish virgins” refers to the service-doers.
 They do service for Me without placing the slightest degree of importance on life, only pursuing external things (because they do not have My quality, no matter what they do it is an external thing), and they are unable to be My capable helpers, so they are called “foolish virgins.”
 The aforementioned “five” represents Satan, and their being called[a] “virgins” means that they have been conquered by Me and are able to do service for Me, but this kind of person is not holy, so they are called service-doers.